khaledosman/timeular-cli/README.md

 ```

 ## Track Activity
+You can use the interactive CLI to choose which activity you want to track, or if you already know the activity name you can enter it right away.
 - `timeular track <activityName>`  or
 - `timeular track`

 ## Generate A Report
+You can use the interactive CLI to choose the start/end times and the exported file's format, or you can enter them straight away as flags to the command.
 - `timeular report -s <startTime> -e <endTime> -f <format>` or
 - `timeular report`